joydeep-bhowmik/casino_app/README.md

+## ⚠️ This project is incomplete and was left midway through development.
+Some games are fully functional, while others may be unfinished or unstable.
 # Casino App Setup Guide

 To successfully run the casino app, follow these organized steps :